Monday, 23 December 2024

 Netflix is still able to continue with production in Iceland and South Korea, thanks to the countries’ effective efforts in containing COVID-19.

 “Those are two countries that were very aggressive about testing and tracking early.
-So I think it probably lays out a good framework for future rollouts,” Ted Sarandos, the chief of content officer Netflix said.
+So I think it probably lays out a good framework for future rollouts,” Ted Sarandos, the chief of officer Netflix said.
 He further added that they are taking some key learnings about how they run the productions in the countries and apply them to other productions around the world.

 Hot this week